 - Poorly skilled and trained workers work slower and often produce poorer quality than skilled tradespeople.
 Training your people is the best investment you can make.

-- Ensure you claim for work completed – I cannot believe how many contractors don’t claim for additional work they’ve done or don’t claim for items that the client was obligated to supply but didn’t.
+I cannot believe how many contractors don’t claim for additional work they’ve done or don’t claim for items that the client was obligated to supply but didn’t.
 Part of this is because the contractor’s manager hasn’t read the contract, hasn’t looked at what was priced, or isn’t aware of what work has been performed on the project.
 Sometimes it’s because the project manager is of the mistaken belief that the client will be upset by a claim for additional works or delays.
 (My next book focusses on construction variation claims.)

-- Finish your projects on schedule – When I mean finish I mean 100% complete with all documentation handed-over and all snag lists (punch lists) completed.
+When I mean finish I mean 100% complete with all documentation handed-over and all snag lists (punch lists) completed.
 All too often I encounter contractors still working on projects long after they should have been completed.
 To ensure the project is completed on time use a properly prepared schedule which is regularly referred to and updated.

-- Negotiate with suppliers – Negotiate with your suppliers and subcontractors to get the best rates and payment terms.
+Negotiate with your suppliers and subcontractors to get the best rates and payment terms.
 Ensure that they are paid on time so that payment discounts can be claimed.
 Always get more than one quote, preferably three, so you can check the prices you’ve received are competitive.

-- Ensure your invoices are paid on time – this entails submitting your invoices in the correct format, on time and to the correct person.
+This entails submitting your invoices in the correct format, on time and to the correct person.
 Some clients only run payments at a specific day in the week, or the month, so even submitting invoices a day late could delay payment by a week or more.
 Even more important is to ensure your client pays you on time.
 Some clients make a habit of paying invoices late.
 Every month there’s a different excuse.
 Make sure you track your payments through the client’s system to ensure there aren’t any delays.

-- Claim deposits back – many projects are completed and the contractor fails to claim their deposits back.
+Many projects are completed and the contractor fails to claim their deposits back.
 These deposits could include for utility connections, office or house leases, or perhaps a deposit to the local council as a bond in case your project damages the road or sidewalk and you don’t repair it.
 Each project should have a schedule of the deposits paid so these can be tracked and claimed back.

-- Get paid retention monies and have bonds returned as soon as possible – Completing your project on time enables you to claim back retention monies and recover bonds as soon as possible.
+Completing your project on time enables you to claim back retention monies and recover bonds as soon as possible.
 Sometimes the project team moves onto their next project and forgets to claim these back, which costs the company money.
 Maintain a schedule of all outstanding retention monies and bonds so they are tracked and returned.

-- Consider alternative materials and construction methods – there are new materials on the market that could be cheaper, easier to install or provide better durability.
+There are new materials on the market that could be cheaper, easier to install or provide better durability.
 Of course check first that these meet specifications and codes.
 Consider alternative construction techniques.
 Using precast or modular elements could speed up construction.
 New technology is appearing all over in construction and some systems can simplify construction and managing our projects.
 Get smart!